alonitac/DevOpsBootcampUPES/tutorials/docker_volumes.md

 8. Repeat the above scenario, but instead of using `-v`, use docker volumes.
 Starts by creating a new volume by: `docker create volume testvol`.
 Describe how using docker managed volume can reduce the potential risk.

-## Exercise 2 - persist MongoDB database
+## :pencil2: Persist MongoDB database

 Your goal is to run MongoDB container persistently.
 Running a Mongodb container persistently means that data stored in the container will be preserved even if the container is stopped or restarted.